Skip to content

 IDLE blinking green Pressing the button while the device is in sleep mode wakes it up.
 Then the device is in IDLE mode, ready to measure

-Preparing solid blue The device is connected to the smartphone and ready for the measurement to start
+Preparing solid blue The device is connected to the smartphone and ready for the measurement to start.

-Measurement solid blue The device is measuring
+Measurement blinking blue The device is measuring.

-Reseting the device
+Resetting the device

 Unplug the Capacimeter from any external power source by simply disconnecting the USB cable if it is connected.
 Then, use a small pin, such as a paperclip, to press the reset button through the tiny hole in the case.